tokio-rs/tokio/docs/contributing/how-to-specify-crates-dependencies-versions.md

 ```

 In this case, local development of `tokio-stream` uses the local version
 of `tokio` via the `path` dependency.
-During the release, path will be
+During CI checks, the path will be
-removed and the version used will be `1.15.0`.
-As mentioned before, this
+removed to check if the crate can be released and does not depend on unreleased
-version should only be bumped when adding a new feature in the crate that
+changes.
+As mentioned before, this version should only be bumped when adding a new
-relies on a newer version.
+feature in the crate that relies on a newer version.